htimsk/SecureKey/README.md

 #### Automating Rocket Pool Updates

-Below is a script that will performed smart node upgrades and re-edit the yml files to support the Aegis key setup described above.
-You will have to alter the script with the appropriate software version (AMD or ARM) for your device.
+Below is a script to perform smart node upgrades and re-edit the `.yml` files to support the Aegis key setup described above.
+You will have to edit the script with the appropriate software version (AMD or ARM) for your device.

 1. Create a .sh file
     ```